PraveenKumar-Rajendran/CarND-Traffic-Sign-Classifier-Project/README.md

 | 4.8186561e-08	      	| Wild animals crossing	 			        	|
 | 3.7624989e-08		    | Right-of-way at the next intersection        	|

+#### Room for improvement.

+- The deep learning model can be fed with even more no of data samples for training so that the model can generalize well on any country's traffic signal sign data.

+- Validation set can be added with different distribution so that validation accuracy will be a good parameter to judge the performance on the unseen test dataset.

+- overfitting can be overcame by using even lighter model architecture.

 <!--

 For the second image ...